Fraunhofer-AISEC/cpg/README.md

 #### Golang

-In the case of Golang, the necessary native code can be found in the `src/main/golang` folder of the `cpg-language-go` submodule.
-Gradle should automatically store the finished library in the `src/main/golang` folder.
+In the case of Golang, additional native code, [libgoast](https://github.com/Fraunhofer-AISEC/libgoast), is used to access the Go `ast` packages.
+Gradle should automatically download the latest version of this library during the build process.
 This currently only works for Linux and macOS.

 #### Python